 Prior to your first day of online classes, double check your computer system to ensure that you have all the necessary hardware and software requirements.
 Review the information in the links below so you can upgrade your system or download missing software as needed:

-Pick up required textbooks in person at one of our on-campus bookstores, or simply order them online.
+online or pick them up in person at one of our on-campus bookstores.

 You will not be able to login to class before the first day of the term.
-Also, many faculty members require you to complete an online orientation within the first week of class, so log in early and be sure to complete the first week's requirements, or else you risk being dropped.
+Also, many faculty members require you to complete an online orientation within the first week of class.
+Log in early and be sure to complete the first week's requirements, or else you risk being withdrawn.